-- iv.
-Inspections of all permanent stormwater treatment and flow control BMPs/facilities and catch basins in new residential developments every six months until 90% of the lots are constructed (or when construction is stopped and the site is fully stabilized) to identify maintenance needs and enforce compliance with maintenance standards as needed. - v.
-Compliance with the inspection requirements in (iii) and (iv) above shall be determined by the presence and records of an established inspection program designed to inspect all sites.
-Compliance during this permit term shall be determined by achieving at least 80% of scheduled inspections. - vi.
+- i.
+The purpose of the maintenance standard is to determine if maintenance is required.
+The maintenance standard is not a measure of the facility's required condition at all times between inspections.
+Exceeding the maintenance standard between inspections and/or maintenance is not a permit violation. - ii.
 Unless there are circumstances beyond the Permittee's control, when an inspection identifies an exceedance of the maintenance standard, maintenance shall be performed: - Within 1 year for typical maintenance of facilities, except catch basins. - Within 6 months for catch basins. - Within 2 years for maintenance that requires capital construction of less than \$25,000.